rangle/ngCourse2/handout/redux/redux_actions.md

 }
 ```

-In the `incrementIfOdd` action, we are making use of the `getState` function to
+In the `incrementIfOdd` action, we are using the `getState` function to
 get the current state of the application.

 In the `incrementAsync` action, we are delaying the actual call to `dispatch`.